Primordial regular black holes as all the dark matter. I. Time-radial-symmetric metrics: Regular black holes

 The Bardeen BH is easily one of the best known RBHs, and one of the first ones to ever have been proposed~\cite{Bardeen:1968ghw}.
 It is characterized by the following metric function:~\footnote{Note that in all the metrics considered, the parameter $M$ appearing in the metric function can always be unambiguously identified with the BH mass (either the Komar, ADM, Misner-Sharp-Hernandez, or Brown-York mass).
 This is important as the constraints we subsequently derive on $f_{\text{pbh}}$ as a function of $M_{\text{pbh}}$ will implicitly identify the latter with $M$.}

 where, in terms of the BH mass $M$, the regularizing parameter satisfies $\ell \leq \sqrt{16/27} M \sim 0.77\,M$ in order for the metric to describe a BH and not a horizonless object.
 Note that the Schwarzschild metric function is recovered in the $\ell \to 0$ limit.
-A perhaps physically more motivated choice is to express quantities in units of the horizon radius $r_H$, defined as the largest root of the equation $f(r_H)=0$, in which case the regularizing parameter is subject to the constraint $\ell \lesssim 0.70\,r_H$.
+A perhaps physically more motivated choice is to express quantities in units of the horizon radius $r_H$, defined as the largest root of the equation $f(r_H)=0$, in which case the regularizing parameter is subject to the constraint $\ell \lesssim 0.70\,r_H$ (which is the point at which $T=0$ in Fig.~\ref{fig:temperatures}).
 In order to obtain this limit we have computed the solution to $f(r_H)=0$ fixing $M=1$, in order to extrapolate $r_H(\ell)$, before analyzing for which real values of the parameter $n$ the equation $\ell=nr_H(\ell)$ admits solutions.
+We note that the peculiar factor of $\sqrt{16/27}$ in the extremality condition appears when one demands that the cubic equation determining the horizon(s) location(s) of the Bardeen RBH, $f_B(r)=0$, admits one real non-zero root: with some algebraic manipulation, one sees that this condition amounts to the requirement that $\sqrt{27\ell^8M^4-16\ell^6M^6}$ is real, from which the requirement $\ell \leq \sqrt{16/27} M$ follows.

 It is worth noting that the Bardeen BH possesses a de Sitter (dS) core which replaces the central singularity of the Schwarzschild BH.
 This is evident by noting that, in the limit $r \to 0$, the metric function goes as $f_B(r) \propto r^2$, exactly as expected for an asymptotically dS space-time.
 Although originally introduced on phenomenological grounds, it is now known that the Bardeen RBH can emerge from a magnetic monopole source~\cite{Ayon-Beato:2000mjt}, potentially within the context of a specific non-linear electrodynamics theory~\cite{Ayon-Beato:2004ywd}.
 Another possible origin for the Bardeen RBH are quantum corrections to the uncertainty principle~\cite{Maluf:2018ksj}.
 Irrespective of its origin, and consistently with the approach pursued for the other space-times, we consider this solution as a model-agnostic phenomenological toy model.